 In the ancient Greek world of around 400 BC, erect penises were considered neither desirable nor a sign of power or strength.

 In his play The Clouds (c.
 419–423 BC), ancient Greek playwright, Aristophanes, summed up the ideal traits of his male peers as “a gleaming chest, bright skin, broad shoulders, tiny tongue, strong buttocks, and a little prick.”

 Historian Paul Chrystal has also conducted research into this ancient ideal.
 “The small penis was consonant with Greek ideals of male beauty,” he writes in his book In Bed with the Ancient Greeks (2016).
 “It was a badge of the highest culture and a paragon of civilization.”

-Lustful, depraved satyrs, in particular, were rendered with very large, erect genitals, sometimes almost as tall as their torsos.
-According to mythology, these creatures were part-man, part-animal, and totally lacked restraint—a quality reviled by Greek high society.
+Lustful, depraved satyrs, in particular, were rendered with huge, erect genitals, sometimes almost as tall as their torsos.
+According to mythology, these creatures were part-man, part animal, and lacked restraint—a quality reviled by Greek high society.

 “Big penises were vulgar and outside the cultural norm, something sported by the barbarians of the world,” writes Chrystal.
 Indeed, across many an amphora pot and frieze, well-endowed satyrs can be seen drinking and pleasuring themselves with abandon.